Darren Espanto: Personal life

-As a toddler, Espanto serenaded to his parents with the tunes of Hakuna Matata from The Lion King, which led to his relatives discovering his singing potential and urging him to pursue and hone his raw talent.
+Espanto started singing at the age of three.
+As a toddler, he serenaded his parents with the tunes like "Hakuna Matata" from The Lion King.
+When his family realized his talents, they urged him to pursue singing as a career.

-At age 12, Espanto attended Grade 6 at St. Jude Elementary in Calgary, before traveling to the Philippines in 2014 for The Voice Kids.
-After passing the auditions, he returned to Canada to write his advanced test in St. Cyril School.
-Afterwards, he returned to the Philippines.
+On April 16, 2024, Espanto told Boy Abunda in Fast Talk with Boy Abunda that he had a one-year "puppy love" for Kyline Alcantara, romantic feelings for Ylona Garcia, and claimed he only had a friendship with AC Bonifacio.
+Darren also confirmed with Abunda he was "in a relationship" with Cassy Legaspi, and they had "romantic feelings" for each other.

+In August 2024, Espanto underwent an emergency appendectomy.

+Education

 Espanto, along with the other The Voice Kids finalists, received a ₱350,000 scholarship from Eton International School.
-Upon moving to the Philippines, he went to Eton International School and later on took up homeschooling under The Homeschool of Asia Pacific, an affiliate of the Sanston Academy (Texas) where he completed his senior high school with honors.
+Upon moving to the Philippines, he attended Eton International School and later began homeschooling under The Homeschool of Asia Pacific, where he completed his senior high school with honors.
 In Grade 11, he was awarded with second honors.
-In Grade 12, he graduated with first honors and received two special awards, i.e., the Achiever Award and the Excellence in Music and Arts Award.
+In Grade 12, he graduated with first honors and received two special awards, the Achiever Award and the Excellence in Music and Arts Award.